 WAIF’s Lifesaving Philosophy

 Founded in 1990, we realize that our longevity is due to the heart and soul of our organization–our donors and volunteers.
 Back in 1990, a small and passionate group saw the need for a community asset that reflected the island’s desire to see the humane treatment of our companion animals.
-No longer could they watch as healthy and adoptable dogs and cats, both stray and unclaimed, be euthanized simply for lack of space or resources.
-This committed group knew there were other options readily available to provide homes for the islands displaced homeless pet population.
+No longer could they watch as healthy and adoptable dogs and cats, both stray and unclaimed, be euthanized simply for lack of time, space, or resources.
+This committed group knew there were other options readily available to provide homes for the island’s displaced homeless pet population.

 WAIF has helped many thousands of animals and families and will continue to do so.
 Supported by increasing levels of compassion, donations, and volunteer hours; we are reminded that whether you are a donor, volunteer or member of the community you care as much as we do.
 On behalf of the thousands of animals and people we have helped, thank you for your continued support.